Top theatre to see on Broadway this fall

 Between Riverside and Crazy

 Back in 2014, director Austin Pendleton helmed the Off-Broadway premiere of Stephen Adly Guirgis's Between Riverside and Crazy to acclaim.
-Eight years later, and with a Pulitzer Prize under Guirgis's belt for his work, Pendleton returns to direct the show's Broadway debut this fall.
+Eight years later, and with a Pulitzer Prize under Guirgis's belt for his work, Pendleton returns to direct the show's Broadway debut from November 30.
 Between Riverside and Crazy is set at a rent-controlled pre-war apartment on the Upper West Side, occupied by Walter "Pops" Washington and the various out-of-luck orphans, addicts, and friends that take shelter there.
 The play is about all these tenants' quests to find redemption and hold onto their lives in a world that doesn't want them.

 See this show if you liked: Clyde's, Girl From the North Country